Juviro/mythic-commander/clash/next.md

 * opponet's hand have hover animation
 * hovered hand card is too high when playing with 4 players
-* windows (mac too): hand with a lot of cards; rightmost cards not draggable
 * don't allow selection rect with only one card
 * planeswalker copies don't enter with counters